 Taymouth Hours (London, British Library, Yates Thompson 13), c.1325-c.1350

 This manuscript is highly decorated throughout with scenes from the Bible, apocrypha, and saints’ lives.
-Folios 55v-59v contain a sequence of images in the base-de-page, based on the Gospel of Pseudo-Matthew, depicting the life of Anna and Joachim and the life of Mary; folios 95v-96r contain a similar sequence depicting the Flight into Egypt, and Jesus’ childhood miracles.
+Folios 55v-59v contain a sequence of images in the base-de-page, based on Pseudo-Matthew, depicting the life of Anna and Joachim and the life of Mary; folios 95v-96r contain a similar sequence depicting the Flight into Egypt, and Jesus’ childhood miracles.

 Klosterneuburger Evangelienwerk (Schaffhausen, Stadtbibliothek, Gen. 8), c.1340

 This is the oldest copy of a German synthesis of biblical and apocryphal stories about Jesus and the apostles, with over 400 pencil drawings illustrating the text in the margins.
-On folios 20r-29r, the text relates events in Jesus’ childhood based on the Gospel of Pseudo-Matthew and later additions to the text, accompanied by marginal illustrations.
+On folios 20r-29r, the text relates events in Jesus’ childhood based on Pseudo-Matthew and later additions to the text, accompanied by marginal illustrations.

 (Left: Detail from folio 21v: Baby Jesus gets a bath.)